Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Answer

-> you can use Ansible-doc to help you convert a playbook into a bash file `ansible-doc yum_repository`
+> you can use Ansible-doc to help you convert a task into a ad-hoc command that could be part of bash-script file `ansible-doc yum_repository`.

 > Remember even a single typo could cost you a full mark on this question, make sure you use quotation around your description parameters.